Source of income discrimination: Disparate impact claims

 One way in which discriminated parties have dealt with discrimination is by bringing disparate impact claims.
 In disparate impact claims, a prima facie case of discrimination is established by showing that the challenged practice of the defendant actually or predictably results in racial discrimination.
 This analysis focuses on facially neutral policies that may have a discriminatory effect.
 Federal courts will allow claims to be made under the FHA on a disparate impact theory by analogizing the FHA to Title VII because they both share a goal of reducing discrimination.

 However, courts are dividing on how they rule when it comes to allowing disparate impact claims under the FHA for voucher discrimination.
 A few federal courts have allowed plaintiffs who were denied housing because of their vouchers to assert these claims.
 Other courts have limited or prohibited them.
 Thus, the courts are not uniform when it comes to addressing disparate impact claims for voucher discrimination.
-Congress has recognized that refusing to rent to families with children violated the FHA, and it should extend that protection to people who use vouchers.
 Without more legal protections, voucher discrimination can continue, and the Section 8 Housing Voucher Program can be in danger of not meeting its intended goal of increasing the quantity of options and quality of housing for low-income individuals and families.